Idalia Lechuga-Tena: Early life and education

 Lechuga-Tena was born in Mexico and raised in Albuquerque, New Mexico.
 She earned a Bachelor of Arts degree in economics and political science from the University of New Mexico.

 Career

 Lechuga-Tena worked on the unsuccessful mayoral campaign of Pete Dinelli and was a legislative analyst for the New Mexico House of Representatives Majority Office.
 She was also an assistant to Mayor Martin Chávez and was the communications director for the New Mexico Medicaid Electronic Health Records Incentive Program.

 Lechuga-Tena was appointed to the New Mexico House of Representatives in November 2015 and served for one term.
 In 2016, she was defeated for re-election by Debra M. Sariñana.
 In 2020, she was a candidate for the 20th district of the New Mexico Senate, placing third in the Democratic primary.

 After Melanie Stansbury was elected to the United States House of Representatives in June 2021, Lechuga-Tena declared her candidacy to succeed her in the New Mexico House of Representatives.

+Lechuga-Tena is running for Albuquerque City Council in 2023, facing off against retired law enforcement offerice Daniel Champine for the District 8 seat to replace retiring Councilor Trudy Jones.